-The most accurate way to determine how far along your pregnancy is is with an ultrasound.
-Ultrasounds provide a detailed look at your baby’s development and give a good estimate of when you conceived.
-To schedule your free obstetrical ultrasound, contact us today.
+The most accurate way to estimate when you conceived or how far along your pregnancy is, is with an ultrasound.
+Ultrasounds provide a detailed look at your baby’s development and give a good estimate of when you conceived and when you are due.
+To schedule your free obstetrical ultrasound, call (316) 945-9400 or text (316) 530-1009 today.

 The first way to find out your conception date is to determine when you were last ovulating.

 In general, women can only conceive when they have ovulated – that is when their ovaries release a new egg into their fallopian tubes for fertilization.

 Ovulation usually occurs about two weeks after your menstrual period.
 This means you can sometimes determine when you conceived based on your ovulation cycles – in general, determine when your last menstrual period was and add approximately two weeks.

 However, this method isn’t always accurate.
 Not all women have the same cycles of menstruation and ovulation.
 Some women’s menstrual cycles are irregular.
 Others have ovulation periods closer to or further from their menstrual period.
 Some women simply aren’t sure when their last period was.
 In other words, calculating conception based just on your body cycles can be difficult.

 Another way to learn your conception date is to try to determine the last time you had sexual intercourse.
 Unfortunately, this method isn’t totally accurate either.
 Conception is a process and takes time, and a man’s sperm can stay alive inside your body for up to 72 hours after sex.